MicrosoftDocs/MIMDocs/MIMDocs/mim-azure-monitor-reporting.md

 ## Install the Azure Monitor extensions
-Azure Monitor supports multiple methods to install the Azure Monitor agent and connect your machine or server registered with Azure Arc-enabled servers to the service.
+After you have joined the Windows Server machines, which have MIM Sync or MIM Service installed, to Azure, you can use the Azure Monitor agent on those servers to begin collecting Windows Event logs.
 Azure Arc-enabled servers support the Azure VM extension framework, which provides post-deployment configuration and automation tasks, enabling you to simplify management of your hybrid machines like you can with Azure VMs.

 After you have MIM joined to Azure, you can the Azure Monitor agent on the MIM server to beginning collecting Windows Event data.
 To install the Azure Monitor extensions you can use the following PowerShell script.
 Be sure to replace the variables with your information.